Alyse Galvin

 Alyse Surratt Galvin (born July 18, 1965) is an American businesswoman, education advocate, and politician from the state of Alaska.
-Galvin was an independent candidate for the U.S. House of Representatives in Alaska's at-large congressional district in 2018 and 2020, running with the endorsement of the Alaska Democratic Party.
+She was an independent candidate for the U.S. House of Representatives in Alaska's at-large congressional district in 2018 and 2020, running as a Democrat.
 She lost both times to incumbent Republican Don Young.
 She represents the 14th district in the Alaska House of Representatives.

-Early life and education
+Background

-Galvin was born in Riverside, California and raised in Alaska.

-Galvin graduated from The Bishop's School in La Jolla, California, and earned a Bachelor of Arts in political science from the University of California, San Diego.
+Galvin was born in Riverside, California and grew up in Alaska.
+She graduated from The Bishop's School in La Jolla, a neighborhood in San Diego and earned a Bachelor of Arts degree in political science from the University of California, San Diego.

 Career

-Galvin worked as a manager at the Anchorage Sheraton.
-She is an education advocate, and was a part of Bill Walker's transition team in 2014 after his election as governor of Alaska.
+Galvin worked as a manager at the Anchorage Sheraton hotel.
+She is an education advocate and was a part of Bill Walker's transition team in 2014 after his election as governor of Alaska.
 She co-founded Great Alaska Schools which is an advocacy group for education funding.

 Congressional elections

 On January 11, 2018, Galvin announced her candidacy for Alaska's at-large congressional district in the 2018 United States House of Representatives election in Alaska as an independent.
 Alaska held their primaries on August 27, 2018.
 Galvin opted to run in the Democratic primary, receiving 54.1% of the vote, beating out three other contenders.
 The 2018 general election was held on November 6, 2018.
 Galvin faced incumbent Republican Don Young.
 On election day Galvin won 46.7% of the vote, losing to Young.

-Galvin announced that she would run again in the 2020 United States House of Representatives election in Alaska.
-She calls Alaska "ground zero for the climate crisis" and supports investment in renewable energy and energy efficiency; she opposes the Pebble Mine.
-However, she agreed with her opponent Don Young on other resource issues, including Arctic oil drilling.
+Galvin announced that she was running again in the 2020 United States House of Representatives election in Alaska.
+She said that Alaska was "ground zero for the climate crisis" and supports investment in renewable energy and energy efficiency.
+She opposed the Pebble Mine.
+However, she agreed with Young on other resource issues including oil drilling in the Arctic.

 Alaska House of Representatives

-Galvin announced in late 2021 that she would run for the Alaska Legislature, although she did not initially announce whether she would run for a seat in the Alaska House of Representatives or the Alaska Senate, due to complications with redistricting.
+In late 2021, Galvin announced a run for the Alaska Legislature, although initially she did not specify whether she would run for a seat in the Alaska House of Representatives or the Alaska Senate, due to complications with redistricting.
 She chose to run for Alaska's 14th House of Representatives district against Republican candidate Nicholas Danger.

 Personal life

-Galvin is married to Pat, an oil executive who served as the revenue commissioner for Governor Sarah Palin.
+Galvin and Pat, an oil executive who served as the revenue commissioner for Governor Sarah Palin are married.
 They have two sons and two daughters.